Strawberries and basil are super-heavenly together. Try them in this frozen yogurt made without an ice cream maker.

 - ¼ cup packed fresh basil leaves

-- 1 and ½ cups whole Greek yogurt or 2 and ½ cups whole plain yogurt strained as described above
+- 1 and ½ cups whole Greek yogurt (or 2 and ½ cups whole plain yogurt that’s been strained)

 - 1 Tbsp. corn syrup